Honoring the Memory of MLB Pitcher Jim “Mudcat” Grant and Continuing His Legacy

 During his annual visits, he also made it a point to stop by our local hospitals and brighten the day of the patients and staff members he met by signing autographs and sharing stories, and of course by also sharing his ear-to-ear smile.

 We have truly lost someone who was a light in the world and in our community.
-This year marks the 20th year of the Tournament, and as a tribute to “Mudcat” and his lasting contributions to the children and families of Broome County, we are renaming the tournament The Jim “Mudcat” Grant Legacy Golf Tournament.
+This year marks the 22nd year of the Tournament, and as a tribute to “Mudcat” and his lasting contributions to the children and families of Broome County, we are renaming the tournament The Jim “Mudcat” Grant Legacy All-Star Golf Tournament.
 We are forever grateful to “Mudcat” for his kindness and generosity, and we are also grateful to all the members of our community who are joining us in saluting “Mudcat’s” memory and helping ensure that his legacy continues to shine brightly.

 Please join us in a very special tribute to “Mudcat” by helping us continue his passion for helping these four organizations that provide such vital services to our area’s children and families.
 There are many ways to be a part of the Jim “Mudcat” Grant Legacy Golf Tournament, including serving as a sponsor, advertising in our tournament program, purchasing a fairway sign or making a donation.

 Thank you for your support and for helping continue Mudcat’s legacy.

 Thursday, August 31, 2023

 ALL-STAR GOLF TOURNAMENT